 Why This Time of Year Hits Differently

 The neurotypical world often sees the holidays as a time to recharge.
-For many neurodivergent people, it’s the opposite—it’s a period of immense energy expenditure.
+For many neurodivergent people, it’s the opposite.
+It’s a period of immense energy expenditure.
 We navigate:

 - Social Burnout: The demand for constant interaction and masking our authentic selves is profoundly draining.